 - If the financial team has a lower satisfaction level, you need to react fast in order to avoid potential talent loss that can cause the company serious money.
 Keeping the team satisfied by conducting regular feedback talks, offering career progression and competitive salaries, for example, can only affect the business in positive ways since the motivation will rise as well as the quality of the working environment.
 In this case, you can also connect an HR dashboard and follow the team's performance and satisfaction levels in more detail.

 - If customers are unsatisfied, it can also cause damages from outside of your team that can, consequently, influence the financial performance as well.
 For this reason, customer service analytics should be also an important aspect to be covered in your CFO report.

 The above example of financial statement is not only focused on pure numbers, as you can see but also on the human aspect of team and customer management that every modern CFO needs to take into account in order to benefit financial strategies and deliver economic growth.

-Weekly Financial Report Examples And KPIs
+Weekly Financial Report Templates And KPIs

-A weekly financial report serves to help your business monitor all your short-term financial activities in weekly increments.
+A weekly financial statement serves to help your business monitor all your short-term financial activities in weekly increments.
 It should be created and reviewed each week and provides a comprehensive look at the short-term performance of your business.

 Now we will take a look at some financial statements examples to get a clearer picture of what can be tracked in weekly intervals.